AdaCore/why3/doc/syntaxref.rst

 Terms
 ~~~~~

-The syntax for terms is given in :numref:`fig.bnf:term1`.
+The syntax for terms is given in :token:`term`.
 The various
 constructs have the following priorities and associativities, from
 lowest to greatest priority: